GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Experiments

 \subsubsection{Effect of Personalized Knowledge Graph}

-\textbf{Effect of data size.} To examine the impact of training data volume on model performance, we conduct a comprehensive experiment where the size of the training data fluctuates between 0.1\% and 100\% of the original training set, while the validation/testing data remain constant.
+\textbf{Effect of EHR Data Size.} To examine the impact of training data volume on model performance, we conduct a comprehensive experiment where the size of the training data fluctuates between 0.1\% and 100\% of the original training set, while the validation/testing data remain constant.
 Performance metrics are averaged over 10 runs, each initiated with a different random seed.
-The results, depicted in Figure \ref{fig:accuracy_train_size}, suggest that \texttt{GraphCare} exhibits a considerable edge over other models when confronted with scarce training data.

-For instance, \texttt{GraphCare}, despite being trained on a mere 0.1\% of the training data (equivalent to 36 patient samples), accomplished an LOS prediction accuracy comparable to the best baseline StageNet that trained on 0.9\% of the training data (about 320 patient samples).
+The results, depicted in Figure \ref{fig:accuracy_train_size}, suggest that \textsc{GraphCare} exhibits a considerable edge over other models when confronted with scarce training data.
+For instance, \textsc{GraphCare}, despite being trained on a mere 0.1\% of the training data (36 patient samples), accomplished an LOS prediction accuracy comparable to the best baseline StageNet that trained on 2.0\% of the training data (about 720 patient samples).
 A similar pattern appears in drug recommendation tasks.
 Notably, both GAMENet and GRAM also show a certain level of resilience against data limitations, likely due to their use of internal EHR graphs or external ontologies.

-\textbf{Effect of knowledge graph sizes.} To understand how the size of the KG affects the performance of \method, we randomly sample 10 sub-KGs from the clustered global knowledge graph (i.e. ${G}^{'}$ in \S\ref{subsec:ehr_graph}) with different random seeds for each ratio in range $[0.0, 0.1, 0.3, 0.5, 0.7, 0.9, 1.0]$ and report the results in Table \ref{tb:kg_ratio}.
-In all cases, the trend of improved performance with larger KG size is clear, highlighting the value of a more comprehensive knowledge graph in making more accurate predictions across various healthcare tasks.
-Furthermore, it indicates that our method is scalable and can evolve in tandem with the rapid growth of LLMs.
-It is also interesting to note that different tasks demonstrate different degrees of improvement from the KG; readmission prediction improvements are more modest than those observed with mortality prediction despite using the same sub-KGs.